munificent/craftinginterpreters/book/calls-and-functions.md

 ^code fun-declaration

-Functions are first class values and a function declaration simply creates and stores one in a newly-declared variable.
+Functions are first-class values, and a function declaration simply creates and stores one in a newly declared variable.
 So we parse the name just like any other variable declaration.
 A function declaration at the top level will bind the function to a global variable.
 Inside a block or other function, a function declaration creates a local variable.